By Lawyers For Lawyers

 The conduct of a County Court proceeding followed sequentially from settling it early to going to court.

 The following preview is an excerpt from this publication's full guide.

 Purchase now for access to the commentary and precedents included in this publication.

 The County Court’s injunctive power is unlimited.

-However, this is not the place to make an urgent application for an injunction.
-If you are in that position approach the Supreme Court.
-See the Step-by-Step Guide to the Supreme Court which provides commentary and precedents in relation to injunctions.
+Otherwise you can also approach the Supreme Court Practice Court.
+See the Step-by-Step Guide to the Supreme Court, which provides commentary and precedents in relation to injunctions.

 63A.19 Interlocutory injunctionWhere the Court grants an interlocutory injunction and afterwards grants a further interlocutory injunction continuing the first injunction with or without modification, an order as to the costs of the further injunction shall, unless the Court otherwise orders, include the costs of the first injunction.63A.20 Interlocutory applicationEach party shall bear that party's own costs of an interlocutory or other application in a proceeding, whether made on or without notice, unless the Court otherwise orders.